Loquat, Japanese plum - Eriobotrya japonica

 Fig. 19

-E. japonica (Loquat, pipa, Japanese plum).
-Fruit at Olinda, Maui, Hawai'i.
+E. japonica (Loquat, pipa, Japanese plum) fruit at Shibuya Farm Kula, Maui, Hawai'i

 Fig. 20